 STEP 3: SUBMIT REQUIRED DOCUMENTS

 Submit official transcripts for all colleges and universities attended.
-Transcripts must be mailed directly from the institution previously attended to the UTB/TSC Transfer Student Relations Office.
+Transcripts must be mailed directly from the institution previously attended to the UTB Transfer Student Relations Office.
 Updated transcripts for courses enrolled in at the time of application should be submitted as soon as possible after coursework is completed.
 Copies of transcripts and faxes or unopened envelopes are considered unofficial.
 For more information visit: Transcript Evaluations.

 - The transcript evaluation is the final step in the admissions process.